juaco77/sp19-516-136/project-report/report.md

 :o: the project is not just about learning, but about developing a multicloud interface to clouds which includes azure and is located at cloudmesh.cloud.
 This report is not needed and should be integrated in most aspects into cloudmesh-manaual.

+However the document is a good example on how to take notes and document how to do certain things with the azure library.

+:o: cloudmesh Config() is not used in the examples The inclusion of credetials in the examples must be avoided and replaced with Config() using cloudmesh4.yaml

 ## Scope

 This document will walk you through every step needed to leverage Azure's Python Libraries